nushell/nushell.github.io/book/modules.md

 `hide greetings *`

-* Hides the whole module's overlay, without the prefix
+* Hides all of the module's exports, without the prefix

 Let's show these with examples.
 We saw direct hiding of a custom command already.